MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 ## Summary

-Microsoft believes in and respects your right to choose your own tools.
-You can build test, debug, and troubleshoot any Java application (including polyglot applications) using the machine of your choice, including Windows, macOS, Linux, and cloud-based machines - and you can deploy your application to Azure on any application server or with any embedded application server.
+When you use Java with Azure, you can choose your own tools.
+You can build test, debug, and troubleshoot any Java application (including polyglot applications) using the machine of your choice, including Windows, macOS, Linux, and cloud-based machines.
+You can also deploy your application to Azure on any application server or with any embedded application server.

 :::image type="content" source="media/code-using-tools-you-know.png" alt-text="Diagram with the text 'Code using the Java tools you know and love' and logos for the tools described in this article." border="false" lightbox="media/code-using-tools-you-know.png":::